 The Committee shall be responsible for overseeing the application process, preparation, proctoring and grading the examination, revocation and suspension of certifications, enforcing continuing professional education requirements, recertification, and such other matters as from time to tie the Board of Directors may specify.

-The course will provide information on the other NFPA Standards and Guides (NFPA 302, 303, 306, 307 and 312 associated with the marine industry.
-It is important that the fire investigator have a basic understanding of the additional guides provide and also a basic understanding of vessel regulations and operations, construction methodology and materials, fire protection requirements and recommendations and the safety needs for the fire investigator and environment.
+It is important that the fire investigator have a basic understanding of vessel fire safety guidelines, as well as basic understanding of vessel regulations and operations, construction methodology and materials, fire protection requirements and recommendations and the safety needs for the fire investigator and environment.

-This course is not designed to certify the student as a Fire Investigator.
-This course is designed to provide the fire investigator with a basic knowledge specific to building a background of technical information to become a fire investigator of marine vessels, marinas and other maritime related equipment.
-At this time the student shall not have completed an accredited Fire Investigator Certification course that meets the NFPA 1033 Standard for Professional Qualifications for Fire Investigator.
+The CMFI program is not designed to certify the student as a fire investigator.
+The Study guide and IAMI instruction are designed to provide the fire investigator with a basic knowledge specific to building a background of technical information to become a fire investigator of marine vessels, marinas, and other maritime related equipment.
+At this time the student shall have completed an accredited Fire Investigator Certification course that meets the NFPA 1033 Standard for Professional Qualifications for Fire Investigator.